Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 voluminous), and with a variety of different timestamps (or velocity), we discuss how to store the data in different types of data formats.

+** Additional Examples**

+The methods covered in this book are broadly applicable across a variety of policy areas including health, education, criminal justice, sustainability, workforce development, social services, public safety, urban infrastructure.
+These methods have been used to build systems to improve understanding of critical questions such as: ‘Which individuals graduating from four year colleges are at risk of being long-term unemployed and which education and training programs improve their earnings and employment outcomes?,’ ‘Which ex-offenders are likely to go back to prison and can proactive outreach to connect them with health and social services reduce their risk of recidivism and improve their outcomes?,’ and ‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’

 The structure of the book
 -------------------------

 We organize the book in three parts, based around the way social scientists approach doing research.
 The first set of chapters addresses the new ways to capture, curate, and store data.
-The second set of chapters describes what tools are available to process and classify data.
-The last set deals with analysis and the appropriate handling of data on individuals and organizations.
+The second set of chapters describes what tools are available to process and analyze data.
+The last set deals with the appropriate handling of data on individuals and organizations as well as what inferences can be drawn from the data and the analysis that was done.

 <div class="figure" style="text-align: center">
 <img src="ChapterIntro/figures/projectflow.png" alt="The data science project workflow.
 Blue represents each step in the project, orange represents the tools used in that step, and green represents the methods for analysis." width="100%" />